fpereiro/recalc/readme.md

 });
 ```

 Remember that we said earlier that *the `routes` object is an object that contains all the event handlers.
-Whenever an event is fired, recalc iterates all the elements within `routes`, and executes those that match the event being fired.* The most important question regarding routes is: when an event is fired, which routes are executed?
+Whenever an event is fired, recalc iterates all the elements within `routes`, and executes the route handlers of those routes that match the event being fired.* The most important question regarding routes is: when does a route match an event?
 And the answer is: when both the verb and path of the executed event match those of the route.

 In the case of the verb, matching is straightforward: the verb of the path must be identical to that of the route.

-In the case of the path, it is somewhat more involved.
+In the case of the path, matching is somewhat more involved.
 Let's explain this with an example.
 Suppose you have the following route:

 ```javascript
 r.listen ('fire', 'hello', function () {...});